GlaivePro/Ajaxable/README.md

 </table>
 ```

 Of course, you are not obliged to use the provided javascript.
-Here's how you could create an article with title "Test article 4" using plain (but modern) javascript:
+Here's how you could create an article with title "Test article 4" using plain javascript:

 ```javascript
 fetch("{{route('ajaxable.create')}}", {